 Taking the name from a Dr Feelgood album title, Stupidity was born.

-Don’s unlikely partner-in-groove was a psychedelic Hammond organ player who hailed from the working class southern suburbs of Wollongong, NSW.
+Don’s unlikely partner-in-groove was a psychedelic Hammond organ player who hailed from the working-class southern suburbs of Wollongong, NSW.

-The band’s first single, Something’s Happening (1983), contained a version of the theme tune from legendary British cop show The Sweeney on the B side.
+The band’s first single, Something’s Happening (1983), contained a version of the theme tune from the legendary British cop show The Sweeney on the B side.
 For those who knew Stupidity, the inclusion of that track spoke volumes.

 Further singles were released, notably, Stupid’s Party (1984) and Bend, Don’t Break (1985), and the band gigged sporadically, usually for special events or for grand occasions organised by the entrepreneurial Hosie or his close band of friends and followers.